jscrane/uC-Makefile/README.md

 ## Variables and Targets

 Variables are make macros which can be (optionally) set in the user Makefile.
+They are in uppercase, words separated by underscore.
+A colon separates the name of the variable from its default value.
+Parentheses indicate valid alternative values.

+Targets are in lowercase.

-### Common Variables and Targets
+### Common

 - SKETCH
 - SKETCHBOOK: ~/sketchbook